 Armistice Day is also called Remembrance Day and they both refer to 11th November.
-This year Armistice Day falls on a Wednesday.
+This year Armistice Day falls on a Thursday.
 Armistice Day marks the day that World War 1 ended at 11 am on the 11th day, of the 11th month in 1918.
-They are not to be confused with Remembrance Sunday which always falls on the second Sunday in November.
+They should not be confused with Remembrance Sunday which always falls on the second Sunday in November.

-The Remembrance Sunday service at the Cenotaph in London, which is typically attended by thousands, will be stripped back for 2020 in order to limit mass gatherings.
+Remembrance Sunday, which falls on 14 November in 2021, is a national opportunity to remember the service and sacrifice of all those that have defended our freedoms and protected our way of life.
+The Remembrance Sunday service at the Cenotaph in London, which is typically attended by thousands, was stripped back for 2020 due to Covid19 and in order to limit mass gatherings.

 King George V held the first two minute silence on 11 November 1919 and made the request for the silence to be observed so, "Thoughts of everyone may be concentrated on reverent remembrance of the glorious dead".

 Our ReadingZone Live resource features Michael Morpurgo talking about Private Peaceful, there are six short interviews that can be watched and used as discussion points looking at why he wrote the book, discussing the conflict and the morality of war and what Michael would like people to take away after reading the book.

 The video clip featured below shows him answering the question, "Why do you use war as a context to so many of your books?"